clearblueskymind/ContemplativeRuleOfLife/Practices/2025-07-01_Morning-Porch-Practice.md

 - No mantra.
 No breath awareness.
 No technique.
 - Just sit.
 Rest in being.
 - This is the **non-practice beyond all practice.**

 ---

+### 13. Transition Posture — Royal Seated Balance
+- From half-lotus, release right leg gently.
+- Keep **left heel near groin**, left knee resting on the ground.
+- Place **right foot flat on the floor**, with right knee pointing up.
+- Rest **right forearm on right knee**, sitting upright in a noble, effortless posture.
+- Breath is natural.
+Spine soft but tall.

+> *“The king sits not above, but within.”*

+- After a few moments, switch sides:
+   - Left foot flat, right leg folded inward, right knee to the ground
+   - Rest left arm on left knee
+   - Feel balance, integration, readiness to rise

+**Purpose:**
+- Gradual transition from stillness to movement
+- Gently re-engages core, spine, and hips
+- Offers a sacred pause before returning to daily activity
+- A post-contemplative **embodied re-entry ritual**

+---